dcyoung/dcyoung.github.io/_pages/resume.md

 ## Machine Learning, AI & Startup Consulting (Q3-4 2022)

-A planned six month hiatus from full time tech work, to reflect, explore and target the next opportunity w/ intent.
+A planned hiatus from full time tech work, to reflect, explore and target the next opportunity w/ intent.

 - AI consulting and dev work for previous employer (Ripcord)
 - Technology, software, AI & general startup consulting across a range of applications